ulsdevteam/upload-media-to-peertube/README.md

   **Google Sheet**             **PeerTube**

   'description'                Description -- A description of the media.
                                This can be empty.
+However, when uploaded to PeerTube the 'id' column will be added as '({id})'

-  'language'                   Language -- This can be empty, use empty for
+  'language'                   Language -- Leave blank for silent (no audio)
-                               silent (no audio) media.
+                               media.
 Eg. English, Spanish, French, etc.

   'thumbnail'                  Thumbnail file for the media.
 This would be
                                the full path to the Thumbnail (.jpg or .png).